10 Anti-Drone Weapons Used by the U.S. Military (2026 Update)

 Silent Archer

-Low-flying small drones, including commercially available quadcopters, are challenging to detect and can avoid radar.
-An Army report on small drones, which is not classified, highlighted the growing threat posed by these unmanned aerial systems (UAS).
+Low-flying small drones, including commercially-available quadcopters, are challenging to detect and can avoid radar.
+An unclassified Army report on small drones highlighted the growing threat posed by these unmanned aerial systems (UAS).
 There are over 600 different types of small drones being used in more than 80 countries.
 The Islamic State has employed small drones in conflicts in Iraq and Syria.

-The U.S. Army awarded SRC a $108 million contract for their anti-drone technology called the Silent Archer counter-UAS system.
-This system is designed to counter small, slow, and low-flying drones, which pose a growing threat to the US Armed Forces worldwide.
+The U.S. Army in 2019 awarded SRC a $108 million contract for its Silent Archer anti-drone technology, Army Technology has reported.
+This system is designed to counter small, slow, and low-flying drones, which pose a growing threat to the U.S. armed forces worldwide.

 Multi-Environmental Domain Unmanned Systems Application (MEDUSA)